Hale Pet Door Screen Mount Stabilizer Bar Kit

 The normal Hale Pet Door screen mount installation provides for support from the screen frame across the bottom and up one side.
 For larger or more active dogs it can be helpful to have additional support.
 The Hale Screen Mount Stabilizer bar Kit provides a bar to run horizonally across the top of a Hale Screen Mount pet door to provide additional strength and stability across the top.

-Choose the bar length in inches (36" or 48") and the frame color you need from the drop down.
+Choose the bar length in inches (48") and the frame color you need from the drop down.

 This kit is only necessary for larger pet doors or very active dogs.
 It should not be purchased for smaller sizes or more gentle pets.